-The mission of the RTAP program is to “make grants and contracts for transportation research, technical assistance, training, and related services in rural areas” (US Code 49 Section 5311).
-Program objectives include promoting delivery of transportation services, offering technical assistance and training, disseminating training and technical assistance materials, providing peer-to-peer networks and connections, coordinating public, private, specialized and human service transportation, and maintaining the Rural National Transit Database.
-Exact wording can be found in Chapter IX of the 5311 Circular (FTA C 9040.1G, 10/24/2014).
+The mission of the RTAP program is to “make grants and contracts for transportation research, technical assistance, training, and related services in rural areas” (49 U.S. Code Section 5311 – Formula Grants for Rural Areas).
+Program objectives include promoting safe and effective delivery of public rural transportation services, improving the quality of information and offering technical assistance and training, disseminating training and technical assistance materials, providing peer-to-peer networks and connections, supporting the coordination of public, private, specialized and human service transportation, and maintaining the Rural National Transit Database.
+Exact wording can be found in Chapter IX of the 5311 Circular (FTA C 9040.1G).

 The 5311 program falls under the umbrella of grant programs reauthorized under MAP-21 legislation (Moving Ahead for Progress in the 21st Century Act).
 The surface transportation reauthorization bill was signed in July of 2012 by President Obama.
 Under MAP-21 reauthorization, no changes were made to the RTAP program.
-For more information about MAP-21 and changes to other FTA programs, visit the FTA's MAP-21 page, or view the FTA’s 5311 Program Fact Sheet.
-On December 4th, 2015 the Fixing America's Surface Transportation (FAST) Act was signed into law, reauthorizing surface transit programs through Fiscal Year 2020.
-Details about the FAST act are available directly from the FTA.
+For more information about MAP-21 and changes to other FTA programs, visit the FTA's MAP-21 page

-In the RTAP section of the 5311 circular, FTA encourages states to pool funds with nearby states to support training activities or projects that would have a greater benefit for a wider target area.
-Types of activities that could be undertaken with pooled funds include regional workshops, training courses, technical assistance, and peer-to-peer activities.
+In the RTAP section of the 5311 Circular, FTA encourages states to pool funds within a region to support training activities or projects that would have a greater benefit for a wider target area.
+Types of activities that could be undertaken with pooled funds include regional workshops, training courses, development of technical assistance information, and peer-to-peer activities.

 RTAP funds can be used for a variety of sanctioned activities and program components, including training, technical assistance, research and related support services.
 The purchase of equipment to support these is also allowed.
-The funds may also be used to cover a state’s membership in the Multi-State Technical Assistance Program (MTAP).
+The funds may also be used to cover a state’s membership in the American Association of State Highway and Transportation Officials (AASHTO) Multi-State Technical Assistance Program (MTAP).
 See page IX-1 of the 5311 Circular (page 90 of the PDF).

-RTAP funds do NOT cover administrative expenses in relation to the program (you can use 5311 funds for this), and provision of food for training activities allowable by some state DOTs, is not by others (this is up to your state).
+RTAP funds do NOT cover administrative expenses in relation to the program (agencies can use 5311 funds for this), and provision of food for training activities is allowable by some State DOTs, is not by others (this is up to the state).
 Transit agencies or other groups may provide food for training sessions for states that don't allow this expense.

 Important Circulars and Guidelines